-Our bodies are made up of millions of cells.
+Our bodies are made up of millions of tiny building blocks called cells.
 Inside each cell is a set of instructions on how to make our bodies work.
 These instructions are called DNA.
-DNA determines things like your hair and eye colour.
+DNA in the cells in your eyes makes your eyes the colour that they are, and the colour of your hair depends on the DNA in your hair cells.
 The instructions contained in your DNA make up your 'genes' or 'genetic code'.
-DNA is in every cell and it is important to keep cells working normally and keep us healthy.
+DNA is in every cell, and it is important to keep cells working normally and keep us healthy.
 The BioResource helps doctors and scientists learn about differences in people's DNA.
 By looking at DNA, it can help us to understand why things go wrong sometimes and people get sick, and how we might make people better.